Camp Carrigan |

 (1862 - 1948/1994), Queens

 Located across the East River from Fort Schuyler, guarding New York City's "backdoor".
 It was originally known as Fort at Willet's Point until 1898.
 The one-story wood-frame Officers' Club was built in 1870, enlarged in 1887.
 The uncompleted Third System casemates (aka Water Battery) still exist near the water line.
 A mine casemate was built in 1876.
 It still exists, but is inaccessible.
 It was replaced in the 1890's with a new mine casemate on the western-side of the post, which also still exists.
 Portions of the 1871-76 27-Gun Battery line also still exist among the later-built Batteries Stuart and Burnes.
-The 16-gun Mortar Battery was built in 1872 - 1876, later modified and renamed Battery King.
+The 16-gun Mortar Battery was built in 1872-76, later modified and renamed Battery King.
 Four 13-inch seacoast mortars had been mounted in 1876.
 Endicott batteries here are Battery King (1900 - 1935) destroyed/buried, Battery Mahan (1900 - 1918), Battery Graham (1897 - 1918), Battery Sumner (1899 - 1918), Battery Stuart (1899 - 1917), Battery Baker (1900 - 1940's), and Battery Burnes (1904 - 1946).
 A 270-foot long tunnel was built in 1871 from the bluff batteries to the water battery, still exists.
 An underground Grand Magazine was built behind the water battery in 1871, also still exists.
 The Army's School of Submarine Mine Defense was originally located here until 1907.
 During WWII the post was the Anti-Aircraft Defense headquarters of the Eastern Defense Command.
-From 1954 to 1974, this was the HQ 1st Region ARADCOM for the NIKE missile defense of New York and New England.
+From 1950 to 1964, this was the HQ 1st Region for the anti-aircraft gun defense (ARAACOM) and NIKE missile defense (ARADCOM) of New York and New England.
+Anti-aircraft gun battery headquarters and NIKE missile battery headquarters were located here (NY-19) (no missiles).
 Until the post closed, from 1968 it was the largest Army Reserve Command in the U.S. The Army Reserve Command remains, although greatly reduced in size.
 The Coast Guard has relocated to Kings Point.
 The New York City Fire Department controls one third of the property as a training center and the New York City Department of Parks and Recreation manages the final third of the property as a public waterfront park.
 The 1870 Officers' Club is now the home of the Bayside Historical Society.

 Kingsbridge Armory